20 Life Areas: Strategium Personal Score Test Results Revealed

 - Draw a line from a point with the value of your age on a horizontal scale vertically upwards.

 - Select your development regime from the first to the tenth.
-The first one provides minimal effort in self-development, and the tenth one provides titanic struggle and exclusion of all activities not related to the achievement of your goals.
-Let’s say you have chosen the normal development mode under number 5.
+The first one provides minimal effort in self-development, and the tenth one provides titanic struggle.
+It excludes all activities not related to achieving your goals.
+For example, let’s say you have chosen the normal development mode under number 5.

-- From where age and development mode intersect, draw a horizontal line to the left scale and find the time horizon for thinking.
-For age 40 and mode #5, the required planning horizon is just under two years.
+- From the point where your age and the chosen development mode intersect, draw a horizontal line to the left scale and find the required time horizon for thinking.
+For example, for age 40 and mode #5, the planning horizon needed is two years.

 - Determine which stratum (second scale on the left) corresponds to the resulting thinking horizon.
 In this case, stratum #3 corresponds to this horizon.